Four students crouched in a field looking at a crop

 Agriculture

-Be part of the future of food and farming and lead the drive towards resilient food systems.
+Be part of the future of food and farming, build the skills for sustainable, resilient and innovative agricultural systems.

 Start date